turingschool/f1-fall-winter-breaks-exercises/fall/dom-dark-mode.md

 ## JavaScript DOM Challenge: Dark Mode

-Not only do you get to build out a populat feature that is used on many applications, this challenge will give you some practice handling the ever-so-frequent button click!
+Not only do you get to build out a popular feature that is used on many applications, this challenge will give you some practice handling the ever-so-frequent button click!
 The fun thing about this one is, while it's a small piece of functionality, there are endless possibilities for how you implement it and what you could add on to it!

 ## Instructions